Now available on U, U&Drama & Channel 4

 Discover all the ways to watch

-If you were a fan of the original ‘Bergerac’ detective series, set against the picturesque backdrop of Jersey, we hope you’re excited about the new reimagined series coming to a TV screen near you very soon.
-Damien Molony, best known for his roles in the TV shows, Derry Girls and Brassic, will take over the role made famous by John Nettles in the 1980s.
+If you were a fan of the original Bergerac detective series, set against the picturesque backdrop of Jersey, you’ll want to check out the reimagined series, which first launched in 2025.
+Damien Molony, best known for his roles in the TV shows, Derry Girls and Brassic, takes over the role made famous by John Nettles in the 1980s.

-If you haven’t watched the original series but enjoy a gripping crime drama, then you’ll want to keep your eyes peeled for this exciting new series.
-It’s directed by Colm McCarthy (The Bastard Son & the Devil Himself, Peaky Blinders).
-Doctor Who writer Toby Whithouse brings the drama to life, saying it was a “rare honour” to bring back a show as “iconic as Bergerac”.
+If you haven’t watched the original but enjoy a gripping crime drama, then you’ll want to give this exciting series a try.
+The first series was directed by Colm McCarthy (The Bastard Son & the Devil Himself, Peaky Blinders) with Doctor Who writer, Toby Whithouse, bringing the drama to life.
+Toby has penned the script for the second series, with Joss Agnew (The Split, Poldark, Deep State) on directing duties.

-Filming for the new six-episode first season, which is described by Broadcaster UKTV as a “modern reimagining” of the show, kicked off in August 2024
+Filming for the six-episode first series, which was described by Broadcaster UKTV as a “modern reimagining” of the show, kicked off in August 2024.

 The original BBC One series ran for a decade between 1981 and 1991.
 Its mixture of stunning Jersey scenery, glamorous characters and intriguing crimes proved a massive hit, attracting nearly 15 million viewers at the height of its popularity and resulting in a spike in visitors to the island.